 Defecto – Duality

-Bloodfiend – Evil Mass Of Putrid Decay
+25th October 2020Bloodfiend – Evil Mass Of Putrid Decay

-Eternal Champion – Ravening Iron
+17th November 2020Eternal Champion – Ravening Iron

 Label: No Remorse Records / Release date: 20th November 2020

 Texas-based Eternal Champion belong in the first group.
-There isn’t much experimenting going on, like it is on this year’s retro infused releases by for instance, Aktor and Spell.
+There isn’t much experimenting going on, like it is on this year’s retro infused releases by, for instance, Aktor and Spell.

-Eternal Champion are all about paying homage to the early days of heavy metal picking up the best from the first wave of heavy metal in UK, USA and Germany and grinding it all into one imposing piece of metal.
+Eternal Champion are all about paying homage to the early days of Heavy Metal, picking up the best from the first wave of heavy metal in UK, USA and Germany and grinding it all into one imposing piece of metal.

 But there is something that differentiate this band from endless line of others coming out in past few years.
-First of all, it’s their songwriting which is simply outstanding.
+First of all, it’s their songwriting, which is simply outstanding.
 Then there are melodies that apart from being good and catchy also have a brilliant sense for detail.
 And last but not least comes the impeccable understanding of the interchange between the guitars and those vocal melodies.
-This results in fresh feel to otherwise dusty and retro overall approach.
+This results in a fresh feel to the otherwise dusty and retro overall approach.

 In 2016 the band took the underground critics by storm with the release of their debut The Armor of Ire, harvesting basically nothing, but praise.
 Four years later the band is ready with the follow-up, or to use the (perhaps suitable) cliché – the difficult second album.

-With above approach written in stone, or rather in metal, and the critical praise it received, it comes as no surprise that Ravening Iron continues in same vein.
-The sound, however, is noticeably bigger with dash of more polish, but fear not, the raw, retro sound is still the main ingredients of Ravening Iron’s soundscape.
-The cassette tape characteristic of the debut is not as defining on the new album, but rawness is still major factor in the overall sound.
+With the above approach written in stone, or rather in metal, and the critical praise it received, it comes as no surprise that Ravening Iron continues in the same vein.
+The sound, however, is noticeably bigger with a dash of more polish, but fear not, the raw, retro sound is still the main ingredients of Ravening Iron’s soundscape.
+The cassette tape characteristic of the debut is not as defining on the new album, but rawness is still a major factor in the overall sound.

 “A Face in the Glare” and title track open the album with fire and fury and piles of understated creativity that makes all the difference and make these openers simply staggering.
 “Skullseeker” is more of a typical mid-tempo anthem, and rock-solid at that.
-“War at the Edge of the End” is one of the highlights on the album despite it being a re-recording of band’s 2013 single.
+“War at the Edge of the End” is one of the highlights on the album, despite it being a re-recording of the band’s 2013 single.

 It’s smooth sailing for the rest of the album as well, but the second half of the record does find it harder to impress equivalently.